anas1bk/ST-Bot/NEW_COLLEGES_ADDED.md

 4. **Test the navigation:**
    - Send `/ing` to the bot
+   - The new colleges (ENPA, ENPO, ENPC, ENSERDD) will appear at the top
    - Select one of the new colleges
    - Navigate through Tronc commun